clee916/WordWin/README.md

 ##Formatting the board
 + Type the board out in a text file starting from the top left corner.
-+ Capitalize the letters that you "possess"
++ Capitalize the letters that you "possess".
-+ Multiples lines / white spaces are ok
++ Multiples lines / white spaces are all right.
++ Standard WordBase Game has 13 rows/10 columns = 130 characters (non white space)
++ Text file should be in same directory as jar-file

-Sample text files has been includeded
+Sample text files has been included

 ##Possible Functions